 - the tagging that describes a document, not the document itself

-- a set of components, rules, lists, and recommendations that enable clear description of investment research and other investment data
+- a set of components, rules, lists, and recommendations that enable clear description of investment research, other investment data, coverage lists, analyst roster changes, and interactions

-- a standardization of terms used to describe certain aspects of research, such as security type, region, etc.
+- a standardization of terms used to describe certain aspects of research and investment interactions, such as security type, region, etc.

 - an open standard, with no license fees